ubihazard/macos-scripts/Scripts/README.md

 On Catalina the root volume [has to be mounted in write mode](#mount-root-volume-as-writable).

-See [below](#rebuild-kernel-cache-1) for instructions on how to rebuild kext cache in Big Sur.
+See [below](#rebuild-kernel-cache-1) how to rebuild kext cache in Big Sur.

 ## Catalina

 ### Mount root volume as writable

 In Catalina the root volume is mounted read-only.
-If you need to make changes to it you would need to re-mount it as writable:
+Before any changes could be made to it, you need to re-mount it as writable:

 ```bash
 sudo mount -uw /